 What’s in a name?
 That which we call a rose by any other name would smell as sweet.
 Shakespeare.

-The origin of the rose plant, which is famous for being beautiful and elegant, is from a wild rose plant that can reach tens of meters in height, the color is simple pink, the thorns are many and large, the age can reach hundreds of years.
+The origin of the rose plant, which is famous for being beautiful and elegant, is from a wild rose plant that can reach few meters tall, the color is simple pink, the thorns are many and large, the age can reach hundreds of years.
 Wild rose flowers usually fall off easily, smell very soft, and can produce rose hips which are used for refreshing and healthy herbal tea drinks with a sweet-sour taste.

 Pollination of wild roses by nature (insects and wind) is the key to success so that these plants survive as they are today.
 Wild roses are different from modern roses.
 Modern roses can be crossed and colored from genetic material of other flowers so that they can be colorful until some are blue, the flowers are thick and even have layers of petals, and deliberately short stems without thorns to make it easier for humans to enjoy.
 Most of the modern roses cannot produce rose hips.